Which Is Not Correct About The Left Lung

 • Surgery: Surgeons need to consider the location of the heart and the course of major blood vessels when performing procedures on the left lung.
 The cardiac notch must be carefully avoided during surgery.

 • Disease Spread: The lobar anatomy influences the spread of infections and tumors within the lungs.
-For example, pneumonia may be confined to a single lobe, or cancer may spread from one lobe to another.
+As an example, pneumonia may be confined to a single lobe, or cancer may spread from one lobe to another.

 Frequently Asked Questions (FAQ)